 4. What are the criteria for finding a builder who shares your vision?

 Even before hiring an architect, it is very important to find a custom home builder who shares your values and vision.
-The layout and design of a custom home can be developed and fine-tuned using such tools as computer aided design software available from the many talented architects in Denver, but putting together the actual bricks and mortar is not a virtual process.
+The layout and design of a custom home can be developed and fine-tuned using such tools as computer aided design software available from many talented architects, but putting together the actual bricks and mortar is not a virtual process.
 It’s real and it requires hands-on craftsmanship.
 This requires the home buyer to choose the best builder for his budget and home style preference.

 5. What about the most important room in the home – the kitchen?